rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 - `resource`: `string` type of argument specifying the `ExtendedResource` structure.
 It consists of:
     - `id`: `uint64` type of argument specifying the ID of this resource
-    - `equippableRefId`: `uint64` type of argument specifying the ID of the equippable ID object
+    - `equippableRefId`: `uint64` type of argument specifying the ID of the group this resource belongs to.
+This ID can then be referenced in the `setValidParentRefId` in order to allow every resource with this equippable reference ID to be equipped into an NFT
     - `baseAddress`: `address` type of argument specifying the address of the Base smart contract
     - `metadataURI`: `string` type of argument specifying the URI of the resource
 - `fixedPartIds`: `uint64[]` type of argument specifying the fixed parts IDs for this resource